 Anavarza is located near Adana in Southern Turkey.
 Here there are over 100 routes from F5 to F8a+ on vertical limestone rock that requires good technique.
 Unusually for Turkey there are several magnificent trad routes alongside sport routes.
 The “Rock Climbing Guidebook for Turkey” describes the routes at Anavarza, and is available to buy from our shop.

 In Western Turkey there are some excellent rock climbing areas located around the cities of Istanbul, Bursa and Izmir.
 These include Ballikayalar which is between Istanbul and Izmit; Geyve near Bilecik; Golpazari near Bilecik; Narlidere near Bursa; and Kaynaklar near Izmir.
 Generally the style of climbing is bolted sport routes with the vast majority being single pitch.
 However at Geyve there is a mixture of multi-pitch traditional routes as well as single pitch sport routes.

 Eskisehir - 70km from Eskisehir on the way to Ankara is an area of granite and gneiss towers that rise out of the surrounding fields and plains.
-Here there is sports climbing, trad climbing and bouldering.
+Here there is sport climbing, trad climbing and bouldering.